StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 I want to here emphasize that not all practice is equal.
 Practice does not make perfect.
 Practice makes permanent (or, alternatively, “perfect practice makes perfect”).
 Because we tend to type a great deal in our day to day lives, there is a danger of just going on autopilot and plateauing.
 Whether or not you decide to continue on in this process, I can recommend that you pick up typing not as something one merely does, but as something one studies and perfects over time.

-Practice the most common digraphs and trigraphs in English (or your native language if not English).
+Practice the most common digrams and trigrams in English (or your native language if not English).
 Lists can be found [here](http://scottbryce.com/cryptograms/stats.htm), [here](http://www.cse.unt.edu/~mgomathi/teaching/2009/csce5550/Lectures/Cipher-Example%202.pdf), and elsewhere through a simple Google search.
 If you consciously train yourself to type *sequences* rather than *letters*, your speed will increase at a much faster rate.

 To extend this concept even further, you should drill with [this list](http://norvig.com/ngrams/count_1w.txt) or [this list](https://www.wordfrequency.info/free.asp?s=y), which have the most common words in English listed out by frequency.
 It does you little good to type uncommon or unusual words at a high speed because they compose a small portion of what you type (e.g., typing “zyzzyva” fast does you no good because genuses of weevils don’t come up in normal conversation).
 Getting very fast at words like “the”, “and”, “that” and so forth, however, will dramatically increase your speed because these words compose a large percentage of everything we type.